Jennifer Egan

 About Jennifer Egan

 Jennifer Egan is the author of the 2011 Pulitzer Prize-winning novel A Visit from the Goon Squad.
 Published in 2010, the book soared to the top of many publications’ Best of 2010 lists, including The New York Times, The Washington Post, Time, Slate, Salon, and People.
-In addition to being awarded the Pulitzer Prize for fiction, A Visit from the Goon Squad won the National Book Critics Circle award for fiction, and was a finalist for the PEN/Faulkner Award for Fiction, the IMPAC/Dublin Literary Award, and the Irish Book Award.
+In addition to being awarded the Pulitzer Prize for fiction, A Visit from the Goon Squad won the National Book Critics Circle award for fiction, the Los Angeles Times Book Prize, and was a finalist for the PEN/Faulkner Award for Fiction, the IMPAC/Dublin Literary Award, and the Irish Book Award.
+Recently, Goon Squad appeared as one of the New York Times 100 Best Books of the 21st Century.

 Her latest best-selling novel, The Candy House, is a “sibling novel” to her Pulitzer Prize- and NBCC Award-winning A Visit from the Goon Squad—an electrifying, deeply moving novel about the quest for authenticity and meaning in a world where memories and identities are no longer private.
 It was named one of The New York Times Book Review‘s Top 10 books of 2022, and appeared on countless other Best of the Year lists, including Entertainment Weekly, The Economist, Slate, the Philadelphia Inquirer, NPR, and Time Magazine.
 President Obama also included The Candy House on his 2022 Summer Reading List.

-Jennifer Egan’s previous novel, Manhattan Beach, is a New York Times bestseller, which the Boston Globe heralds as “Egan’s most remarkable accomplishment yet.”
-It is Egan’s first historical novel and it delves into the world of World War II era New York, with the story of a young woman who becomes the first female diver in the Brooklyn Naval Yard, navigating a world populated by gangsters, sailors, bankers, and union men.
+Jennifer Egan’s previous novel, the noir Manhattan Beach, was a New York Times bestseller that the Boston Globe heralded as “Egan’s most remarkable accomplishment yet.”
+Egan’s first historical novel, it delves into the underworld of World War II era New York, with the story of a young woman who becomes the first female diver in the Brooklyn Naval Yard, navigating a world populated by gangsters, sailors, bankers, and union men.
 Manhattan Beach was awarded the 2018 Andrew Carnegie Medal for Excellence in Fiction.

-Jennifer Egan is also the author of The Invisible Circus, a novel that became a feature film staring Cameron Diaz; Look at Me, a finalist for the National Book Award in fiction in 2001; Emerald City and Other Stories; and The Keep, which was a national bestseller.
+Jennifer Egan is also the author of The Invisible Circus, a novel of the counterculture that became a feature film staring Cameron Diaz; Look at Me, a finalist for the National Book Award in fiction in 2001; Emerald City and Other Stories; and the Gothic thriller The Keep, which was a national bestseller.
 Her short stories have appeared in The New Yorker, Harper’ s, Granta, McSweeney’s, and other magazines.
-She is a recipient of a Guggenheim Fellowship, a National Endowment for the Arts Fellowship in Fiction, and a Dorothy and Lewis B. Cullman Fellowship at the New York Public Library
+She is a recipient of a Guggenheim Fellowship, a National Endowment for the Arts Fellowship in Fiction, and a Dorothy and Lewis B. Cullman Fellowship at the New York Public Library.

-Her nonfiction articles appear frequently in The New York Times magazine.
+Egan’s reported journalism has appeared frequently in The New York Times magazine since 1996.
 Her 2002 cover story on homeless children received the Carroll Kowal Journalism Award, and her article “The Bipolar Kid” received a 2009 Outstanding Media Award for Science and Health Reporting from the National Alliance on Mental Illness.
-Jennifer Egan was the President of PEN America and Artist-in-Residence at the University of Pennsylvania.
+Her most recent nonfiction article, a year-long exploration of street homelessness and supportive housing in New York City, appeared in the New Yorker in September, 2023.
+Jennifer Egan has served as President of PEN America and twice as Artist-in-Residence at the University of Pennsylvania, where she has delivered lectures on many authors, including Anthony Trollope, Edith Wharton, and Chester Himes.

 Contact us to learn more about booking Jennifer Egan for your next event.